dansinker/tacofancy/README.md

 Endnotes
 --------

 This whole thing was hastily assembled on a cold November evening with the warmth of some steak, sweet potato, and apple tacos aglow in my belly.
 It started with just three recipes in it.
-Now it has dozens.
+Now it has many dozens.
 Nice job, world.

 Oh hi, I'm [@dansinker](https://www.twitter.com/dansinker).